 Your online store is all set.
 Now, you need to plan for the packaging and shipping of your shoes.
 Good packaging is essential for protecting your shoes from damage, and for creating a positive brand impression.
-Your packing material should be durable, appropriately sized, and light in weight.
+Your packing material should be durable, appropriately sized, and lightweight.

-With regard to shipping, customers prefer to have several options, so it’s important to partner with a courier service that can help you provide those choices.
+Concerning shipping, customers prefer to have several options, so it’s important to partner with a courier service that can help you provide those choices.
 You can choose from services such as USPS, FedEx, and UPS.
-What’s more, you can even offer a real-time package tracking feature, to give your customers peace of mind.
+What’s more, you can even offer a real-time package tracking feature that will give your customers peace of mind.